tdongsi/SqlTests/octopress/source/_posts/2016_01_General/2016-01-21-classic-interview-questions.markdown

 https://www.geeksforgeeks.org/internal-working-of-hashmap-java/

+Main ideas:

-ArrayList of LinkedList of Entry (Key, Value).
+* ArrayList of LinkedList of Entry (Key, Value).
-Convert hashcode of Key to integer index (H % bucket).
+* Convert hashcode of Key to integer index (H % bucket).
-Use index to move in array.
+* Use index to move in array.
-Use Key to find entry in LinkedList.
+* Use Key to find entry in LinkedList.

 ### Reverse linked list.
 Find cycle in linked list